osbridge/openconferenceware/README.markdown

 Issue tracker
 -------------

 Found a bug?
-I'd like to fix it.
-Please report it, along with what you tried to do, what you expected, and what actually happened -- or better yet, provide a patch: <http://github.com/igal/openconferenceware/issues>
+We'd like to fix it.
+Please report it, along with what you tried to do, what you expected, and what actually happened -- or better yet, provide a patch: <http://github.com/osbridge/openconferenceware/issues>

 Contributing
 ------------

 Please contribute fixes and features.
-You can find issues to work on in the [Issue tracker](http://github.com/igal/openconferenceware/issues).
+You can find issues to work on in the [Issue tracker](http://github.com/osbridge/openconferenceware/issues).
 Please fork the source code, make your changes and submit a Github pull request.
 By submitting a patch, you agree that your software can be released under the same license as this software.

 License